The Six Major Beer Style Categories

 There are hundreds of beer styles, or types of beer, defined by several prominent organizations.

-- In 2011, The Great American Beer Festival will judge beers in 83 styles with numerous sub-categories (visit Great American Beer Festival Beer Styles).
+- In 2012, The Great American Beer Festival will judge beers in 84 categories with numerous sub-categories (visit Great American Beer Festival Beer Styles).

-- The Beer Judge Certification Program recognizes 23 beer styles, BJCP Style Guidelines (PDF file).
+- The Beer Judge Certification Program recognizes 23 beer categories, BJCP Style Guidelines (PDF file).

 Most style guidelines define various lager and ale styles by providing detailed descriptions of their characteristic aroma, flavor, bitterness (International Bittering Units), alcohol range and color.
 This is often more information than many beer beginners care to know.
 However, as one’s beer journey expands beyond the world of mass-produced adjunct lagers and into the world of craft beer, the desire for more information, more choice and more diversity often follows.